Candidates who could replace Chuck Fletcher as Wild GM

 If you wanted to repurpose that statement as an epitaph for Fletcher's tenure, then two out of three ain't bad.

 He tried his best?
 Sure.
-The Wild spent the next six seasons in the playoffs, although they only advanced past the first round twice.
+The Wild spent the next six seasons in the playoffs, although they advanced past the first round only twice.
 Did they shoot for the moon?
 Debatable.
 Parise and Suter were by far the most significant, impactful moves Fletcher made -- on the ice and for business.
 He could never land the big-ticket center his lineup lacked until Eric Staal found the fountain of youth this season in Minneapolis.
-Some of Fletcher's trades were terrific (Cal Clutterbuck for Nino Niederreiter!), some of them were atrocious (Marco Scandella and Jason Pominville for Tyler Ennis and Marcus Foligno) and some of them were well-intended disappointments (who knew Brent Burns would leave Minnesota and become the defenseman he's become with the San Jose Sharks?).
+Some of Fletcher's trades were terrific (Cal Clutterbuck for Nino Niederreiter!), some of them were atrocious (Marco Scandella and Jason Pominville for Tyler Ennis and Marcus Foligno) and some of them were well-intended disappointments (who knew Brent Burns would leave Minnesota and become the defenseman he has become with the San Jose Sharks?).
 They whiffed on some draft picks, and others just didn't develop as intended.

 But fortune didn't smile upon the Wild and Chuck Fletcher.
 They were a middling team without the A-list talent found on other Western Conference contenders.
 When the Nashville Predators and Winnipeg Jets lapped them while the Wild were still taking incremental steps to contention -- with young players, rather than Minnesota's 33-and-over core -- you knew changes were coming.

-So who are the GM candidates that might go Wild?
+So who are the GM candidates who might go Wild?
 Here are a few options, starting with the clubhouse leader: A name to watch out for in the Minnesota Wild GM search: Paul Fenton, the longtime assistant GM of the Nashville Predators.
 Fenton is considered one of the best GM-ready candidates in the league.
 Remember: Wild owner Craig Leipold previously owned the Preds.
 You have to wonder if another man with Nashville ties could be linked there should the coaching position become open as well: current Capitals coach Barry Trotz.

 A name to watch out for in the Minnesota Wild GM search: Paul Fenton, the longtime assistant GM of the Nashville Predators.
 Fenton is considered one of the best GM-ready candidates in the league.
 Remember: Wild owner Craig Leipold previously owned the Preds.
 You have to wonder if another man with Nashville ties could be linked there should the coaching position become open as well: current Capitals coach Barry Trotz.

 Paul Fenton.
 As Emily Kaplan noted, Leipold and Fenton go way back, to a time when Leipold owned the Predators.
 Fenton was Nashville's director of player personnel for eight seasons and has been its assistant general manager since 2006.
 If there's a GM job open, Fenton has been mentioned for it.
 But he has patiently waited, happy with a plum gig in Nashville and having his pick of opportunities.
-Perhaps the Wild will be the combination of team and comfort level he's sought.
+Perhaps the Wild will be the combination of team and comfort level he has sought.

 Tom Fitzgerald.
 The New Jersey Devils' assistant general manager ticks a couple of boxes for the Wild.
 He is familiar to Leipold, having played for the Predators from 1998-2002.
 He also served as director of player personnel for GM Ray Shero with the Pittsburgh Penguins.
 Another Shero disciple?
 Chuck Fletcher.